 We promote fair work practices in all of our tender documentation and are committed to promoting the payment of the Real Living Wage.
 The Care Inspectorate is an accredited living wage employer.

-During the year we have awarded the following contracts or call-offs where the suppliers pay either the Real Living Wage or the Living Wage:
+During the year we awarded 21 contracts or call-offs where sustainability benefits were secured.
+The following shows contracts or call-offs where the suppliers have documented that they pay either the Real Living Wage or the Living Wage: